fasttime/Polytype/readme.md

 }
 ```

-More generally, `super.class(DirectBaseClass)[propertyKey]` can be used to reference a property of a
+More generally, `super.class(DirectBaseClass)[propertyKey]` can be used to reference a (possibly
-particular base class in the body of a derived class.
+inherited) property of a particular direct base class in the body of a derived class.

 **Note:**
 In TypeScript, the syntax described here cannot be used to access protected instance members, so it